thoughtbot/laptop/README.md

 ![thoughtbot](http://thoughtbot.com/assets/tm/logo.png)

-Laptop is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community).
+Laptop for Mac OS X is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community).
 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

+Loptop for Ubuntu is maintained by the community.

 Thank you, [contributors](/thoughtbot/laptop/graphs/contributors)!